danycnc/danycnc/README.md

 Now I moved my focus to the Web, combining programming and networking, starting to attend a Full Stack Developer course at <a href="http://www.develhope.co">Develhope</a>

 - 🌱 I’m currently learning ...
-HTML5, CSS/SASS, JavaScript, TypeScript, React, NodeJS
+HTML5, CSS/SASS, JavaScript, TypeScript, React, Redux, NodeJS, Express, SQL(Postgress), noSQL(MongoDB)

 <!--
 **danycnc/danycnc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.